udacity/self-driving-car/README.md

 Each challenge will contain awesome prizes (cash and others) for the most effective contributions, but more importantly, the challenge format enables us to benchmark the safety of the code before we ever think of running it in the car.
 We believe challenges to be the best medium for us to build a Level-4 autonomous vehicle, while at the same time offering our contributors a valuable and exciting learning experience.

 **You can find a current list of challenges, with lots of information, on the [Udacity self-driving car page](http://udacity.com/self-driving-car).
 This is the primary way to contribute to this open source self-driving car project.**

-## Contributions
-Here's a list of the projects we've open sourced from crowdsourced contributions:

-* [**Camera Mount**](https://github.com/udacity/camera-mount) by [@spartanhaden](https://twitter.com/spartanhaden) – A mount to support a lens and camera body that can be mounted using standard GoPro hardware
-* More to come!

 ## Core Contributors
 [@ericrgon](https://twitter.com/ericrgon)<br>